Climate outlook for January to April 2021

 The Bureau of Meteorology has released the climate forecast from January to April 2021.

 Climate outlook overview

-- Nights during October to December are very likely to be warmer than average across much of Australia, except areas of south-western WA.
+- Minimum temperatures for January to March are very likely to be above average across much of Australia.

-Wet end to 2020 for much of Australia; particularly during October
+Wet start to 2021 for much of the country, particularly eastern Queensland

 Maximum temperature maps

 - La Niña remains active but is likely to be nearing its peak.
 Models suggest a return to neutral conditions (neither El Niño nor La Niña) by the end of the austral autumn.